-Since then, UNC-CH has responded to public records requests for employee files of workers criticized in the report by providing their salaries and titles, historical information on hiring dates and salary raises, but not disciplinary information.
+Since the report's release, UNC-CH has responded to public records requests for employee files of workers criticized in the report by providing their salaries and titles, historical information on hiring dates and salary raises, but not disciplinary information.
+After initially listing an academic counselor named in the Wainstein report as remaining on the campus payroll, the school later said Jaimie Lee had lost her $39,000-a-year job a month earlier on the same day the report was published.

 Other media companies participating in the lawsuit are Capitol Broadcasting Co.
 Inc.; DTH Media Corp.; WTVD Television LLC; The Durham Herald Co.; The News And Observer Publishing Co.; Media General Inc.; The Charlotte Observer Publishing Co.; TWC News & Local Programming LLC; and BH Media Group Inc.